wp-plugins/wp-super-simple-speed/readme.txt

-	√ enables keepalive (allowing persistent connections) which saves on bandwith √ removes unnecessary clutter from wp head (rsd, version generator, and much more) √ dequeues extra fontAwesome stylesheets loaded to your theme by other plugins √ moves all enqueued javascript files to footer while keeping css in header √ removes query strings from all static resources
+	√ enables keepalive (allowing persistent connections) which saves on bandwith √ removes unnecessary clutter from wp head (rsd, version generator, and much more) √ dequeues extra fontAwesome stylesheets loaded to your theme by other plugins √ removes query strings from all static resources
 	√ plugin is less than 20kb in size
 	√ no unnecessary code or clutter